chaitanya56731/Wine-Quality-Prediction/README.md

 Achieved 83% accuracy using Gradient Boosting.
 Identified alcohol, volatile acidity, and sulphates as the most important features affecting wine quality.

+**🔮 Future Improvements**

+Use Deep Learning (Neural Networks) for higher accuracy.
+Build a Flask/Django web app for interactive predictions.
+Deploy the model using Streamlit or Heroku.